 All of these beers are cask ales and are brewed within the city of Derby or the county of Derbyshire.
-If you haven’t already, we strongly recommend planning your trip to this year’s festival as you won’t want to miss out on the fantastic selection available – this can be found in its entirety here.
+If you haven’t already, we strongly recommend planning your trip to Derby to sample some of the fantastic selection available.
+A list of the best pubs in Derby can be found here.

 1. Dark Drake by Dancing Duck Brewery

 In at number one, we have Dark Drake by Dancing Duck Brewery – a prestigious ale brewed right here in the city.
 This rich oatmeal stout packs a punch with chocolate, coffee and spicy notes whilst maintaining a smooth easy-drinking feel.
 “Drake” has won a number of awards including a national Gold at the CAMRA Champion Beer of Britain awards and is the breweries most highly-decorated beer.